Ray Abeyta

 Ray Martìn Abeyta (November 13, 1956 – December 1, 2014) was an American painter.
-His paintings are a hybrid of ancient and contemporary Latino subject matter in the Cuzco School style of Madonna painting, lowrider culture, New Mexican traditional retablo painting, and representations of the colonialist encounters between Europeans and Mesoamericans.
+His paintings are a hybrid of historical and contemporary Latino subject matter in the Cuzco School style of Madonna painting, lowrider culture, New Mexican traditional retablo painting, and representations of the colonialist encounters between Europeans and Mesoamericans.

 Early life

 Abeyta grew up in the small village of Santa Cruz de la Cañada (population 423) near the town of Española, New Mexico.
 He is of Basque descent.
 As a child, his family lived in several trailers.
 He was raised in the lowrider culture of Northern New Mexico.
 He has been described as a "precocious child who drew constantly," and credited his father for providing him with the encouragement to draw as a means of communication starting at a young age.
 While Abeyta's father was on active duty in the U.S. Army, they would correspond with one another in drawings.